What’s on this page?

 How do smart meters enable a smart energy system?

-- enable a flexible energy system that can use greener sources of energy;
+- Enable a flexible energy system that can use greener sources of energy

-- help to ensure the security of our energy supply.
+- Help to ensure the security of our energy supply.

 But that isn’t all, smart meters also allow consumers to play an active role in the energy system.
-With smart meters and the accompanying in-home display, consumers have more understanding of their energy usage, and flexibility to change their behaviours and choose new smart meter enabled tariffs.
+With smart meters, customers can get a better understanding of their energy usage from the in-home display.
+They can also benefit from using energy flexibly with new smart meter-enabled tariffs and schemes.Â

 -